codecombat/codecombat/docs/PRODUCT_RULES.md

 - It verifies simplified syntax coloring keeps keywords and punctuation in the default color while distinguishing objects/variables, methods, literal values and comments.
 - It verifies string quote characters remain in the default color while string contents receive the literal color.
 - It verifies the five syntax colors are centralized through CSS custom properties.
+- It verifies the editor header has exactly two rows, uses `JavaScript editor` as its title and groups all five shortcuts in the centered second row.
-- It verifies the same detailed blue scrollbar theme is used throughout the game, that Chromium does not fall back to native gray scrollbars, and that the execution reminder uses its reduced supporting-text size.
+- It verifies the same detailed blue scrollbar theme is used throughout the game and that Chromium does not fall back to native gray scrollbars.
 - It verifies standalone mode does not request the absent Ace asset and that curriculum rendering does not recursively redispatch mission loading.
 - It verifies the static execution worker loads the complete engine, the app does not create Blob workers, and admin navigation uses the canonical unlock predicate.
 - It verifies normal access repairs stale or admin-inflated persisted unlock values before `app-v3.js` renders the mission list.